 What is ISO 14001?

-The Standard enables businesses to remain commercially successful without overlooking their environmental responsibilities, and applies to those environmental aspects that the organisation can control and over which it can be expected to have an influence.
+The Standard enables businesses to remain commercially successful without overlooking their environmental responsibilities and applies to those environmental aspects that the organization can control and be expected to influence.

 Globally, there are now over 301,000 ISO 14001 registrations, 8,917 of which are in North America.

 Purchase your copy of the ISO 14001 standard >>

 ISO 14001 is applies to any organization that wishes to:

 - Assure itself of its conformance with its stated environmental policy

 - Demonstrate such conformance to others